michelgokan/collectd-openstack/README.md

 # collectd-openstack - A collectd plugin to report OpenStack related statistics
 =================================

-A collectd plugin to send OpenStack related information such as VMs location, falvors, compute nodes and etc. Its written in a way that you can easily extend and add more info based on your need.
+A collectd plugin to send OpenStack related information such as VMs location, hardware configuration, compute nodes and etc. Its written in a way that you can easily extend and add more info based on your need.
 I expect you to commit your useful changes here, so that everyone can use it.

 ## REQUIREMENTS